abstract

 Please cite our work with:

-P. Flotho, S. Nomura, B. Kuhn and D. J. Strauss, “Software for Non-Parametric Image Registration of 2-Photon Imaging Data,” bioRxiv, 2021.
+P. Flotho, S. Nomura, B. Kuhn, and D. J. Strauss, “Software for Non-Parametric Image Registration of 2-Photon Imaging Data,” J Biophotonics, 2022.

 author = {Flotho, P. and Nomura, S. and Kuhn, B. and Strauss, D. J.},